 In the Atelier space, visitors could learn about natural dyeing techniques and grind their own pigments with designer Lola Lely.
 Alongside, The Bristol Weaving Mill invited fairgoers to contribute to the creation of a collaborative tapestry depicting weaving and knotting techniques.

-City life is largely lived inside.
-Deprived of connections to nature and the outdoors, human wellbeing inevitably suffers.
-Research has indicated even a single office plant can have a demonstrable impact on wellbeing and productivity – both psychologically and, thanks to plants’ airpurification properties, physiologically, too.
+Research has indicated even a single office plant can have a demonstrable impact on wellbeing and productivity – both psychologically and physiologically.
 The ‘Green Workspace’ invited visitors to explore a breathing office designed to boost health and focus.

 Heimtextil’s Colour Experience Space explored the power of colour as sedative and stimulant to our circadian rhythms, through a two-part audiovisual experience, comprising a red-based ‘Relax’ programme and a blue-infused ‘Recharge’, created by The Unknown Collective.